clinssen/OCNS-2024-NEST-workshop/_index.md

 <script src="moment.js"></script>
 <script src="moment-timezone-with-data.js"></script>

-<p style="margin-top: -1em; text-align: center; font-style: italic !important">An on-site tutorial at the [Human Brain Project Summit 2023](https://summit2023.humanbrainproject.eu/), March 27-31, 2023</p>
+<p style="margin-top: -1em; text-align: center; font-style: italic !important">An on-site tutorial at the [32nd Annual Computational Neuroscience Meeting (CNS*2023)](https://www.cnsorg.org/cns-2023)<br>July 15-19th, 2023</p>

 ## Description

 NEST is an established, open-source simulator for spiking neuronal networks, which can capture a high degree of detail of biological network structures while retaining high performance and scalability from laptops to HPC [1].
-This tutorial provides hands-on experience in building and simulating neuron, synapse, and network models.
-It introduces several tools and front-ends to implement modeling ideas most efficiently.
-Participants do not have to install software as all tools can be accessed via the cloud.
+This tutorial offers a hands-on experience in building and simulating neuron, synapse, and network models.
+It introduces several tools and front-ends to implement modeling ideas most effectively.
+Participants do not have to install software as all tools are accessible via the cloud.

 First, we look at NEST Desktop [2], a web-based graphical user interface (GUI), which allows the exploration of essential concepts in computational neuroscience without the need to learn a programming language.
 This advances both the quality and speed of teaching in computational neuroscience.
 To get acquainted with the GUI, we will create and analyze a balanced two-population network.

-In the second half of the session, we will create a new, custom neuron model that extends the capabilities of NEST Simulator by introducing new mechanisms, such as an active spiking dendritic compartment.
-NESTML [3] makes it quick and easy it is to implement and simulate model variants.
+The tutorial will then turn to Jupyter (Python) notebooks where we will start by creating a spiking network based on the rodent visual system.
+This will enable us to study the emergence of orientation tuning of V1 neurons in the feedforward thalamocortical pathway, through a nonlinear input-output transformation.
+Next, we will observe how homeostatic structural plasticity regulates the activity of individual neurons in a network and leads to activity- dependent self-organization [3].

-A neuronal plasticity rule is then introduced, which allows a network to be trained by means of reinforcement learning.
-This is accomplished by combinating a typical spike-timing dependent plasticity learning rule with a global neuromodulatory dopamine signal.
-We will use the new learning rule to train a stimulus preference in the balanced network.
+To demonstrate the ease and flexibility of using NESTML to create custom neuron and synapse models for NEST Simulator, a functional plasticity rule will then be introduced into the balanced E/I network to implement a biologically realistic version of reinforcement learning.
+This will be done by formulating the learning model in the NESTML language syntax, and using the associated toolchain to generate code for NEST [4].
+In the custom plasticity rule, spike-timing dependent plasticity will interact with a global dopamine concentration, using the scalable volume transmitter concept from NEST [5].

 ### Citations